KdGaming0/EasyConfigs/README.md

 After installing the mod, you can access the EasyConfigs GUI from the Minecraft pause menu.
 From there, you can manage your configurations.

+## Some other notes to consider

+In the config folder will there be a file that you can but files and folder that you don't want to copy or export.
+Some mods makes files that don't have configs and are no need to copy them.

 ## Commands

 1. **Save Configurations**: `/EasyConfigs saveConfigs [1-9] [addMCOptions|don'tAddMCOptions]` - Saves the current configurations to a specified slot (1-9).
 You can also specify whether to include Minecraft options in the save.